Duke in New York

 Hamilton on Broadway

-On this program, you have the opportunity to earn four Duke credits.
+On this program, you have the opportunity to earn three Duke credits and one transfer credit.
 The program structure gives you the flexibility to customize coursework to suit your goals and interests.
 You will enroll in the following courses:

 - Two core courses taught by Duke faculty, for one Duke credit each